mechmotum/mechmotum.github.io/content/pages/products.rst

 2023
 ----

 #.
+A. Singh, H. Verman, **A. Dressel**, J. K. Moore, " Using a Scanning Laser
+   Doppler Vibrometer to Investigate Causes and Possible Mitigations of Bicycle Disc Brake Noise", presented at the Measuring By Light Conference, Delft, Mar.
+28, 2023.
-J. Heinen, E. van der Kruk, R. ten Broek, and J. K. Moore, “Optimal
+#. **J. Heinen**, E. van der Kruk, R. ten Broek, and J. K. Moore, “Optimal
    Skateboard Geometry For Maximizing Ollie Height,” presented at the Dutch Biomedical Engineering Conference, Egmond an Zee, Jan.
 26, 2023.
-#.
-L. Alizadehsaravi and J. K. Moore, “The Effects of a Steer Assist System on
+#. **L. Alizadehsaravi** and J. K. Moore, “The Effects of a Steer Assist System
-   Bicycle Postural Control in Real-Like Safety Challenges,” presented at the Dutch Biomedical Engineering Conference, Egmond an Zee, Jan.
+   on Bicycle Postural Control in Real-Like Safety Challenges,” presented at the Dutch Biomedical Engineering Conference, Egmond an Zee, Jan.
 26, 2023.

 2022
 ----

-#.
-L. Alizadehsaravi and J. K. Moore, "The effects of a steer assist system on
+#. **L. Alizadehsaravi** and J. K. Moore, "The effects of a steer assist system
-   bicycle postural control in real-life safety challenges," presented at the International Cycling Safety Conference, Dresden, Germany, Nov.
+   on bicycle postural control in real-life safety challenges," presented at the International Cycling Safety Conference, Dresden, Germany, Nov.
 10, 2022.
-#.
-A. Dressel and J. K. Moore, "Measuring the Mechanical Properties of Bicycle
+#. **A. Dressel** and J. K. Moore, "Measuring the Mechanical Properties of
-   Tyres to Help Predict and Minimize Wobble for Enhanced Safety," presented at the International Cycling Safety Conference, Dresden, Germany, Nov.
+   Bicycle Tyres to Help Predict and Minimize Wobble for Enhanced Safety," presented at the International Cycling Safety Conference, Dresden, Germany, Nov.
 10, 2022.
-#.
-A. Dressel and J. K. Moore, "A Tilting Trike with Rider Tuneable Stability
+#. **A. Dressel** and J. K. Moore, "A Tilting Trike with Rider Tuneable
-   and Handling for Improved Safety," presented at the International Cycling Safety Conference, Dresden, Germany, Nov.
+   Stability and Handling for Improved Safety," presented at the International Cycling Safety Conference, Dresden, Germany, Nov.
 10, 2022.

 2019
 ----